 Take the Holiday Pet Photos

 Place your pets in front of the backdrop and use any extra holiday props you’d like to include.
 Make sure choose a location with plenty of natural light so you get the best results.
+Check out our interview with dog photographer Christian Vieler for more pet photo tips.

 Don’t forget to send out your pet photo holiday cards in time for your friends and family to enjoy!